pdjr-signalk-plugins/range-monitor/README.md

 ## Operation

-The plugin starts automatically once installed, but will not operate until it has been configured.
+The plugin must be configured before it can enter production.

 ## Author